iRobotEducation/root-docs/README.md

 6. Press the “Pair” button and select the "ROOT BOOT" robot from the connection list.
 You should only see devices that are in "update” mode as connection options on this page.
 7. Press the “Update” button and wait for the update to complete.

-The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by iRobot is under license.
-All other trademarks mentioned are the property of their respective owners.

 </details>

 <details>